LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/quickstart.md

    ```

 #### Fragment mode

-Fragment mode returns the conversation fragment to the caller to place inside a container.
+**Fragment mode** returns the conversation fragment to the caller to place inside a container.
 The caller is also responsible for initializing the SDK, and if needed, implementing a toolbar or other indicators according to the provided SDK callbacks.

-1. Open a conversation window in a fragment, placing it in a container in your activity, add the following code:
+1. Open a conversation window in a fragment, placing it in a container in your activity, add:

  ```java
  LivePerson.getConversationFragment(LPAuthenticationParams lpAuthenticationParams, ConversationViewParams params‎);